James Scholar Overview

 - Opportunities to engage academic material differently with more direct interaction with faculty.

 - Enhanced relationships with faculty.
 In AHS we believe it is our personal touch that distinguishes us from other academic units on campus.
 These strengthened relationships result in better learning experiences in the classroom and only strengthen the ability of our faculty to recognize and recommend your talent.

 - Priority registration times.
 As a James Scholar you can register before most students.

 - Honors recognition on final transcripts and at the AHS convocation graduation ceremony.
 At the AHS convocation (graduation) ceremony, James Scholars will wear special regalia, and are given special recognition.

-For more information on the requirements, please visit the Current James Scholars page.
+For more information on the requirements, please visit the James Scholars requirements page.

 For questions, feel free to contact Dr. Tonya Pulley, AHS Honors Program Coordinator.